 SNAP/Food Stamps- The Supplemental Nutrition Assistance Program

-SNAP, formerly known as the Food Stamp Program, provides low-income households with a monthly Electronic Benefit Transfer (EBT) card that can be used, like a debit card, to buy food at most grocery stores and other food retailers.
+SNAP, formerly known as the Food Stamp Program, provides low-income households with a monthly Electronic Benefit Transfer (EBT) card that can be used, like a debit card, to buy food at most grocery stores and other food retailers, including farmers' markets.

-SNAP is the largest federal nutrition program operated by the United States Department of Agriculture (USDA) and administered by state agencies.
-In D.C.
-SNAP is administered by the Department of Human Servicesí Economic Security Administration (ESA).
-In Fiscal Year 2011, over 135,000 D.C. residents benefited from the SNAP program.
-Follow this link to see overall up-to-date SNAP participation data for the District and every state in the nation.
+The SNAP/Food Stamp Program is the largest federal nutrition program operated by the United States Department of Agriculture (USDA) and administered by state agencies.
+In D.C. the program is administered by the Department of Human Services’ Economic Security Administration (ESA).
+In Fiscal Year 2013, over 144,000 D.C. residents benefited from the program.
+Follow this link to see overall up-to-date SNAP/Food Stamp participation data for the District and every state in the nation.
 In addition to helping families and individuals put healthy food on the table, USDA research shows every $1 of SNAP/Food Stamps spent in the community generates $1.79 in local economic activity.

 D.C.
 Hunger Solutions partners with ESA to provide information, outreach, training to community partners, and application assistance to help connect more eligible residents to SNAP/Food Stamps.
-If you want to apply for SNAP, follow the links to the right for more information on eligibility and how to apply.
-If you are a community-based agency interested in SNAP outreach materials or training for your staff, visit our resource page or contact us (firstname.lastname@example.org).
+If you want to apply, follow the links to the right for more information on eligibility and how to apply.
+If you are a community-based agency interested in outreach materials or training for your staff, visit our resource page or contact us (email@example.com).

 What's happening with SNAP/Food Stamps in D.C.?